Vollorak/hong-kong-guide/Places.md

 Known as the Venice of Hong Kong, it is an entire village that's frozen for decades.
 The houses are built on stilts in water, where locals get around with boats.
 Unlike a lot of so-called "fishing villages" in other countries that are very commercialised for tourists, this village is extremely genuine in its traditional ways.
-You won't see any tourist traps or price-gouging restaurants there, in fact it's so hidden and surrounded by nature it feels like you've left HK for good.
+You won't see any tourist traps or price-gouging restaurants there, it's so hidden and surrounded by nature it feels like you've left HK for good.

 There are also some boat tours that will take you out to the open sea where you might get the chance to see pink dolphins.
 But you're not guaranteed to see them.
 In fact they're endangered and they're disappearing from HK, so go see